 Today’s Belmont Golf Club is a parkland style course with two ponds and one curvy creek.
 Mature trees, some native grass areas, and significant elevation changes are its other features.
 The course plays to par 36 with two par-3’s, five par-4’s, and two par-5’s.

 Right from the start golfers must be on their ‘A’ game at Belmont Golf Club because three of the four toughest holes confront players at the start.
 The par four 1st hole plays 414 yards from the blue tees and begins with an elevated tee shot to an uphill part of the fairway that is protected by mature trees on both sides.
 The approach shot on the 1st plays to a green that slopes from left to right protected by a tightly-mown run-off area behind the green.

 The 467-yard par five 3rd is reachable if you can safely navigate your drive over the pond into the fairway.
 The hole plays entirely uphill, so you won’t see the green until you’re putting.

-The closing hole at Downers Grove Golf Course is a memorable 482-yard par five that requires an uphill drive and an uphill approach shot to a green that slopes from left to right.
+The closing hole at Belmont Golf Club is a memorable 482-yard par five that requires an uphill drive and an uphill approach shot to a green that slopes from left to right.
 In between those two shots, the elevation of the hole drops significantly.
 This is a unique, fun hole that would make initial course designer CB Macdonald proud.